nshiab/simple-data-analysis-flow/README.md

 If you use this project, show off your work and tag me on [Twitter](https://twitter.com/NaelShiab) or [LinkedIn](https://www.linkedin.com/in/naelshiab/)!

 Feel to start a conversation, raise an issue or contribute to the code. :)

+PS: I used the wonderful [React Flow](https://github.com/wbkd/react-flow) library to build this project.